Skip to Main Content

 In August 2023, we started assessing the effects of waivers, including blanket waivers, on the recovery of UI overpayments, including fraud.
 While DOL provided guidance stating recovery of fraudulent payments may not be waived, we remain concerned states may have unintentionally waived or will waive fraudulent payments.
 In December 2023, ETA issued guidance allowing states to apply their finality laws to pandemic-related UI programs.
 This guidance provides that states may defer to state law to limit the time period in which a state is required to reconsider a prior decision or determination made with regard to pandemic UI claims.
 Alongside overpayment waivers, allowing states to apply finality laws raises concerns about incentives for states to identify and recover improper payments.
 Furthermore, if states are not required to investigate cases beyond the finality period, fraud might go undetected and unprosecuted.

+What is an improper payment?
+A payment is improper if it should not have been made or was to the wrong recipent.; Examples include overpayments and underpayments.; An improper payment can be unintentional or intentional.; Intentional improper payments are more commonly referred to as financial fraud.
 For over 20 years, the OIG has reported on weaknesses in the Department’s ability to measure, report, and reduce improper payments in the UI program, which has experienced some of the highest improper payment rates across the federal government.
 For 17 of the last 20 years13, the reported estimated improper payment rate for the regular UI program has exceeded 10 percent14.

 The UI program requires states to make weekly benefit payments while ensuring claimants meet eligibility requirements.
 A state may determine a payment is improper after a claimant receives benefits based on new information that was unavailable when the benefit payment was approved or as a result of the requirement that claimants be provided with due process prior to stopping payment of benefits.